aksio-insurtech/AuthExtension/README.md

 it will match the tenant on this.

 Configuration of source providers is done through the `tenantResolution` key.
 This is entirely optional and will revert to `none` if not configured.
+If no provider is specified, the tenant will be resolved to an empty string.

 #### Route source identifier provider